Jimmy the Kid

 Jimmy the Kid is a 1982 American comedy film starring Gary Coleman and Paul Le Mat.
 It was directed by Gary Nelson, produced by Ronald Jacobs, and released on November 12, 1982 by New World Pictures.
 Following 1981's On the Right Track, it was the second theatrical film release starring Coleman.

+Plot

+An ex-convict and his three inept helpers kidnap a rich kid who likes to talk.